contentstack/contentstack-python/README.md

 To retrieve multiple entries of a particular content type, use the code snippet given below:

 ```
-//stack is an instance of Stack class
+#stack is an instance of Stack class
 query = stack.content_type("content_type_uid").query()
 result = query.find()
 ```